Yogesh0777/jenkins_Assi/README.md

 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-surefire-plugin:2.21.0:test (default-test) on project hello: There are test failures.
 ~~~

-Fix your code and verify it will pass testing once again.
+Fix your code and verify it will pass testing once again hello.